DaByte/Triumphus/source/info/game_objects.md

 ### Territories

 A territory is a region that is contained in a country and that can contain cities.
 Territories can have one or many soldiers, and they are either part of an independent country or owned by an empire.
+Territories may have a name, but these names are not displayed or used in the game currently.

 #### Reinforcement